thebashpotato/shran/README.md

 ### :information_source: Automate Bitcoin builds, speed up deployment

-  [Shran](https://memory-alpha.fandom.com/wiki/Thy%27lek_Shran) is an open-source cli tool being developed to address the needs of [DMG Blockchain Solutions](https://dmgblockchain.com/).
+  [Shran](https://memory-alpha.fandom.com/wiki/Thy%27lek_Shran) is an open-source cli tool being developed to address the difficulty and confusion around compiling, configuring and deploying a bitcoin node (or similar blockchain source code).
-  It supports build configurations through a yaml file.
-Customizing a Bitcoin node with your own .so libraries, while avoiding the need to deal directly with the automake build system is made extremely simple.
+  It supports build configurations through a yaml file, allowing customization of a Bitcoin node with your own .so libraries, while avoiding the need to deal directly with the automake build system is made extremely simple.
 It's so easy, your dev ops team with no C++ experience can carry out builds, tests, and deployments.
+A wide set of default common [node](node) configurations can be called from the command line with out the need for a yaml configuration file.

 ### :building_construction: Development